 Voter fraud is a term that you’ve probably seen and heard a lot lately.
-It was a hot topic in the last presidential campaign and continues to make headlines in North Texas.
+It’s a hot topic in the current presidential campaign and continues to make headlines in Texas.
 But what is voter fraud, how rampant it is, and when can it lead to criminal prosecution?
-In this article, we will break down voter fraud laws and answer common questions regarding voter fraud in Texas.
+In this article, we will break down voter fraud laws and answer common questions regarding voter fraud and voting rights in Texas.

 Voter fraud is a catch-all phrase that refers to a variety of election-related offenses.
 Generally speaking, “voter fraud” refers to illegal interference in voting, such as voter impersonation, ballot harvesting, vote buying, double voting or ineligible voting.

+A database of voter fraud cases established by the conservative think tank Heritage Foundation notes 86 cases of voter fraud statewide since 2005.
 It is unclear how many cases are prosecuted locally, as no single agency keeps that information statewide.
-However, Tarrant County has had two high-profile voting fraud cases recently.
+However, Tarrant County has had two high-profile voting fraud cases in recent years.
 Rosa Maria Ortega, a Mexican national with a green card, was convicted in 2017 and sentenced to eight years in prison for voting in the November 2012 election and in the May 2014 primary run-off.
-And earlier this year, Crystal Mason, who was on supervised release for tax fraud, was sentenced to five years in state prison after voting in the November 2016 presidential election.
+In 2016, Crystal Mason, who was on supervised release for tax fraud, was sentenced to five years in state prison after voting in the November 2016 presidential election.
 Texas law requires felons complete their sentence, including supervised release or parole, before they regain the right to vote.

 One of the most common charges of voter fraud is “Illegal Voting,” which criminalizes voting by ineligible individuals, multiple voting or voting while impersonating another.
 According to the Texas Election Code 64.012, a person commits the offense of illegal voting if he or she: